-er set of social relationships and changed their language use as well.
+Finally, we perhaps ought to treat urbanisation as a special case to the degree in which it seems to imply all three of the foregoing.
+We can detect at least two phases in that process: first of all, rural Basques moved to towns small and large, where they took up new tasks, forged a new, broader set of social relationships and changed their language use as well.
 More recently, thanks to improved communications, it has become possible to live in urban fashion in all but the remotest farmhouses: there's always a town somewhere nearby where one can slip away to enjoy the features of urban life.
-At the same time, those same improvements have allowed town-dwellers, often Spanish speaking, the opportunity to move to Basque speaking villages, altering the linguistic balance there too.
-This relatively recent development, promoted in part by land-planning rules, has meant the nearest thing Basques had to Gaeltacht areas are themselves now being weakened, whereas they had on the whole survived previous phases of urbanisation33.
+At the same time, those improved communications have allowed town-dellers, often Spanish speaking, the opportunity to move to Basque speaking villages, altering the linguistic balance there too.
+This relatively recent development, promoted in part by land-planning rules, has meant the nearest thing Basques had to Gaeltacht areas are themselves now being weakened, whereas they had on the whole survived previous phases of urbanisation.

 In short, we can say that the Basque Country has experienced a long period of rapid dislocation: many of the downturns in the fortunes of Basque seem to be related to these changes, as the most common result has been greater interaction with non-Basques and a greater need to master their languages.
-Many have perceived in the past that upward social mobility depended on mastering the dominant language34, but not everybody embarked on that path, whether by choice or lack of opportunity.
+Many have perceived in the past that upward social mobility depended on mastering the dominant language, but not everybody embarked on that path, whether by choice or lack of opportunity.
 Nowadays, virtually all have already mastered the dominant language and some are more concerned by the maintenance of their mother tongue.